redpesk-common/afb-test/docs/Reference/1_BindingAssertFunctions.md

     As you can see, in the table, event names are table keys and the value stored are the number of time that the events have to be received.

-    Check if events has been correctly received in time (timeout in µs).
+    Check if events has been correctly received in timeout specified (timeout in µs).
     An event name use the application framework naming scheme: **api/event_name**.